 We all know that life is about doublings.
 Every living thing doubles in some special way.
 Yet, Weinberg could not explore from Notation-1 to Notation-137.
 Though the Planck units have been around since 1899, that progression of Planck doublings did not come out until 2011.
-To date, we know of no other model of the universe that relies exclusively on the Planck base units initially manifest as an infinitesimal sphere.
+To date, we know of no other model of the universe that starts and builds on the Planck base units initially manifest as an infinitesimal sphere.

 The First Three Seconds: A Review of Possible Expansion Histories of the Early Universe, (June 2020).
 Twenty-seven leading scholars from around the world collaborated on a composite article about the first three seconds.
 The very first second is between Notation-143 and 144.
 They, too, assumed an infinitely-hot start of the universe so their first three seconds are shrouded in mystery.
 They didn’t explore the concept of a cold-start model which was first proposed in 1927 by Lemaître when he began to share his earliest thoughts about the beginnings of this universe, so they, too, missed a lot of possible action between Planck Time and that first second.